waw3/make/docs/documentation.md

 4. If you prefer to set a background color, you can do so by clicking the *Select color* button and choosing a color.
 Note that if you have a background image set, it will override the background color.
 Click *Remove background image* to remove the background image.

 ## Customizer options ##

+The Make WordPress theme's Customizer has numerous options to help you enhance your website's look and feel.
+These customization options can be leveraged to configure your site without custom code.
+Below, you will find helpful information for each of the sections in the customizer.

+### General ###

+* **Site Layout**: Sets the main column layout for the site. *Full-width* allows the main column to stretch the full width of the browser. *Boxed* sets the main column width to 1144px and centers it in the background.
+* **Sticky Label**: Sets the label used in the header of sticky posts.

+### Background ###

+* **Background Color**: Sets the color for the background of the site.
+If a background image is set, the color will not be seen.
+Additionally, if you are using the *Full-width Site Layout* option, the background color will not be seen as it is completely covered by the main column.
+* **Background Image**: Sets the background image for the site.
+If you are using the *Full-width Site Layout* option, the background color will not be seen as it is completely covered by the main column.
+After adding a background image, additional inputs for controlling CSS properties for background images will be exposed, including *Background Repeat*, *Background Position*, *Background Attachment* and *Background Size*.

+### Fonts ###